ltrgoddard/thesis/temp.markdown

 October 1964 letter to Robert Creeley, a facsimile of which is included in Dorn’s papers.
 The statement is worth quoting in full:

-> I don’t want to spread \[*Prospect*\] around too easily, but to keep
+> \singlespacing I don’t want to spread \[*Prospect*\] around too
-> it an occasion of value, maybe in part as Cid managed with Origin.
+> easily, but to keep it an occasion of value, maybe in part as Cid
+> managed with Origin.
+I shall have to find the expense myself, but
+> that’s better, in today’s England, than mimicing the popular press,
+> with ads and the glossy format.
+I hope, that way, there’s something
+> here, this side, to be brought out.
+It’s not before time, anyway.
 I
-> shall have to find the expense myself, but that’s better, in today’s
-> England, than mimicing the popular press, with ads and the glossy
-> format.
-I hope, that way, there’s something here, this side, to be
-> brought out.
-It’s not before time, anyway.
-I could wish that people
-> here would want to have the sequence of them, could write for it and
+> could wish that people here would want to have the sequence of them,
-> to each other, get clear of the middle class “society” idea and the
+> could write for it and to each other, get clear of the middle class
-> caution which fogs everything at that level.[^240]
+> “society” idea and the caution which fogs everything at that
+> level.[^240]

 The tone of this statement is perhaps familiar from the previous chapter.
 It is easy enough to imagine the Leavises expressing similar